This section gives instructions on how to wrap a plugin and its required dependencies into a Nuxeo Package.

 - my-project/src/main/resources/install.xml is your Scripting Commands Descriptor.

-In case you'd like to create a dedicated package for a single module Maven project, you have to create a separate project that will contain a dependency to your project.
-Assume that your project has this GAV
+In order to create a dedicated package for a Maven single module project, you have to create a separate project that will contain a dependency to your project.

 $ cd my-project && cd .. # Move to the parent folder of your project root $ mkdir my-project-package && cd $_ # Create a dedicated folder $ nuxeo bootstrap package # Bootstrap package